Luc Hoffmann: Conservation work

-In 1947, Hoffmann bought an estate in the Camargue and in 1954 he established the Tour du Valat biological research station on it.
+In 1947, Hoffmann bought an estate in the Camargue.
+In 1954 he established the Tour du Valat biological research station on it.
 The continued presence of greater flamingo (Phoenicopterus roseus) in France has been attributed to conservation work conducted at Tour du Valat.
-Hoffmann also supported the breeding of Przewalski’s horse (Equus ferus przewalskii) nearby and their reintroduction to their native Mongolia in 2004.
+Hoffmann also supported breeding of Przewalski's horse (Equus ferus przewalskii) nearby and the reintroduction of the indigenous animals to their native Mongolia in 2004.

 Generations of ecologists have trained at Tour du Valat, including John Krebs.
 More than 60 Ph.D.s have been awarded for research conducted at Tour du Valat by students enrolled at universities in France, Germany, Switzerland, Italy, Canada and the United Kingdom.
 From 1953 to 1996, Hoffmann was on the board of Hoffmann-la Roche.

-With Peter Scott, Julian Huxley, Max Nicholson and others, Hoffmann became a founder member of the World Wildlife Fund in 1961.
+With Peter Scott, Julian Huxley, Max Nicholson and others, Hoffmann became a founder member in 1961 of the World Wildlife Fund.
 He was appointed as its vice-president at the inaugural meeting and served in that role until 1988.
 He was made vice-president emeritus in 1998.
 Hoffmann helped establish the Doñana National Park in Andalusia in 1963.
-He also helped set up the national appeal in Austria in 1963 and in the 1980s served as president of the French national appeal.
+He also helped set up the national appeal in Austria in 1963.
+In the 1980s he served as president of the French national appeal.

 Hoffmann was one of the founding fathers of the Ramsar Convention, one of the first intergovernmental treaties to protect the environment.
 The convention aims to conserve wetlands: land that is permanently or periodically covered by shallow water and which typically hosts migratory birds.
 Some 160 countries have so far contracted to protect their wetlands under the convention, which was devised in 1971 and came into force in 1975.

 In 1994, Hoffmann established the MAVA Foundation, which distributes grants for nature conservation in the Mediterranean, the west coast of Africa and the Alps.
-Yolande Clergue’s original ambition to create a Fondation Van Gogh was given new momentum by Luc Hoffmann who established a permanent framework in 2008 called Fondation Vincent van Gogh Arles for activities designed to preserve the memory of Vincent van Gogh in Arles and to foster contemporary art.
+Yolande Clergue's original ambition to create a Fondation Van Gogh was given new momentum by Luc Hoffmann, who established a permanent framework in 2008 called Fondation Vincent van Gogh Arles for activities designed to preserve the memory of Vincent van Gogh in Arles and to foster contemporary art.

 In 2012, The MAVA Foundation and WWF International established the Luc Hoffmann Institute to honour the conservation legacy of Luc Hoffmann.
 The Institute focuses on catalyzing new scientific ideas to solve this century's increasingly complex and interconnected conservation challenges.
-His son, André Hoffmann, sits on the Institute's Advisory Board.
+His son, André Hoffmann, is on the Institute's Advisory Board.

-Hoffmann also made significant contributions to nature conservation in: the Neusiedler See in Austria; the Hortobágy National Park in Hungary; the Prespa region that straddles Greece, Albania and Macedonia; and the Banc d’Arguin National Park in Mauritania.
+Hoffmann also made significant contributions to nature conservation in: the Neusiedler See in Austria; the Hortobágy National Park in Hungary; the Prespa region that straddles Greece, Albania and Macedonia; and the Banc d'Arguin National Park in Mauritania.

-In 2003, a major endowment in honour of Hoffmann's eightieth birthday led to the establishment of the Luc Hoffmann Chair in Field Ornithology at Oxford University's Edward Grey Institute of Field Ornithology.
+In 2003, a major endowment in honour of Hoffmann's eightieth birthday provided for establishment of the Luc Hoffmann Chair in Field Ornithology at Oxford University's Edward Grey Institute of Field Ornithology.